-The City has ongoing capital projects that may or may not require the issuance of debt.
+The City has authorized the refinancing of the outstanding Series 2009 Bonds.
+Additionally the City has ongoing projects that may or may not require the issuance of debt.

 DEBT RECORD

 There is no record of default on principal or interest payments of the Issuer.
 Additionally, no agreements or legal proceedings of the Issuer relating to securities have been declared invalid or unenforceable.